lndecastro/AI4EL/tempBook5/Class2_Daily_Assistant.md

 **Step 4:** Refine each prompt once based on what you observe.

-**Step 5:** Save your three final prompts somewhere accessible — a notes app, a document, or a dedicated folder.
+**Step 5:** Save your three final prompts somewhere accessible, such as a notes app, a document, or a dedicated folder.
 You now have the beginning of a Prompt Library.

 ## Part V — AI for Your Career: Professional Pages, CVs, and Cover Letters